We know that life changes and special circumstances can have a big impact on your ability

 In addition to educational benefits earned through military service, veterans may also qualify for federal and state grants, privately funded scholarships, and low-interest student loans to help with educational costs.
 While VA benefits may cover tuition and fees completely, in some cases veteran students may have a need for additional funds.
 This could be for living expenses, additional education costs, or if you are pursuing additional degrees but have already exhausted VA benefits.
 Veterans, like any other college student, are eligible to apply for these programs through the Free Application for Federal Student Aid (FAFSA).

-If you have any questions about financial aid programs for veterans or the status of your application, please contact Sonya Castro at email@example.com.
+If you have any questions about financial aid programs for veterans or the status of your application, please contact Zuhal Rahmani at email@example.com.

 If you are currently homeless or at risk of homelessness, please check out the links below for additional resources and information: